ocaml/dune/doc/concepts.rst

 Ordered set language
 ====================

-A few fields takes as argument an ordered set and can be specified using a small DSL.
+A few fields take as argument an ordered set and can be specified using a small DSL.

 This DSL is interpreted by dune into an ordered set of strings using the